-This will provide you with information on labs and any other diagnostic tests your patient needs to have in recent past.
-I like to review my patient’s labs (again, I work in inpatient facility so it is easier for me to access labs and imaging).
+This will provide you with information on labs and any other diagnostic tests your patient needs to have in the recent past.
+I like to review my patient’s labs (again, I work in an inpatient facility so it is easier for me to access labs and imaging).
 I know my patient is going to be more tired if his or her Hb (hemoglobin) is low, or they will c/o muscle soreness with low sodium.

 Now, I also know it is crazy to memorize all normal lab values, but get in habit of looking labs for your patients.
 After some time, you will know what is normal and not..
 You will feel confident.
 With knowledge of labs, your examination will be faster and easier as now you know what to expect generally from that body.
 That’s all.
 It is that easy.

 Recent health condition/habit changes:

 This is to know the general health of patients.
 It also guides us towards their psychological state of being and any memory issues.

 History of pain is crucial.
 It is important if they are coming to you with primary c/o pain.
 You need to find out the intensity of pain, any aggravating and relieving factors, the onset of pain, time of the pain along with many other factors.
 It will also help to know if a person faced a similar kind of a pain in the past and how did he recover from it.

 Remember, feeling of pain is subjective, and so does the pain classification scales.
 You need to use your clinical expertise to determine the impact of the pain.